daemonl/survey-api/README.md

 - Submitting `age: 0` and omitting `age` is equivalent, and valid.
 - Attempting to set age to a string will throw 500.
-- There is no documentation for the expected API.

 ### Integration testing for the Mongo and S3 stores